 Haftarah (Prophets) Summary

 In this week’s haftorah, Elijah the Prophet demonstrates the worthlessness of the Baal, just as Moses chastised the Israelites for serving the Golden Calf, as discussed in this week’s Torah reading.
-See how Pastor Isaac reveals the amazing model for understanding the Spirit of Elijah and Elijah’s message in the above video which unlocks prophetic understanding for recognizing the End Time Two Witnesses!
+See how Rabbi Isaac reveals the amazing model for understanding the Spirit of Elijah and Elijah’s message in the above video which unlocks prophetic understanding for recognizing the End Time Two Witnesses!